rit-sse/OneRepoToRuleThemAll/app/markdown/governing-docs/constitution.md

 Code of Conduct
 ---------------
-As active members of the RIT community, advocates of software engineering, and future workers in the computing industry, the Society's members are expected to demonstrate the highest levels of personal and professional conduct.
+As active members of the Rochester Institute of Technology community, advocates of software engineering, and future workers in the computing industry, the Society's members are expected to demonstrate the highest levels of personal and professional conduct.

 At the core of all efforts as Society members, we will:
-* Demonstrate civility, respect, decency and sensitivity towards our fellow members of the RIT community.
+* Demonstrate civility, respect, decency and sensitivity towards our fellow members of the Rochester Institute of Technology community.
 * Conduct ourselves with the highest standards of moral and ethical behavior.
   Such behavior includes taking responsibility for our own personal choices, decisions and academic and professional work.
-* Affirm through the daily demonstration of these ideals that RIT is a university devoted to the pursuit of knowledge and a free exchange of ideas in an open and respectful environment.
+* Affirm through the daily demonstration of these ideals that the Rochester Institute of Technology is a university devoted to the pursuit of knowledge and a free exchange of ideas in an open and respectful environment.

 Conduct prohibited by these policies is unacceptable in both the SSE facilities, as well as any related setting, such as off-campus social events.